Aswin-hitech/AIRA-Your-AI-RAILWAY-ASSISTANT/README.md

 ### Environment Variables (twi.env):

-Create a `Backend/twi.env` file with your Twilio credentials:
+Create a `twi.env` file with your Twilio credentials in the root folder:

 ```
 TWILIO_SID=your_account_sid_here